Sharjeel-Khan/cs7641-project-group11/README.md

 ## Supervised Learning <a name="supervised-learning"></a>

 For supervised learning, we removed a single feature from the data and used it as a label.
 Then we used four different algorithms (SVM, Decision Trees, Random Forest, and Linear Regression) to see how well the algorithms could classify data for a specific label.
-The labels that we looked at were relationship, workclass, sex, and education.
+The labels that we looked at were relationship, workclass, sex, occupation and education.

 ### SVM <a name="svm"></a>